-Let’s get right to the big question: does running the dishwasher save water?
+Let’s get right to the big question: does running a dishwasher save water?
 The answer is: it depends on your model.
-A standard, energy-certified dishwasher will use around 3 gallons or 11 litres of water per washing cycle.
-Older appliances can waste up to 10 gallons per cycle, while those built after 2013 tend to use around 5 gallons.
-Compare that to washing the same amount of dishes per hand in a sink which can waste up to 27 gallons of water.
+A standard, energy-certified dishwasher will use around 11 litres of water per washing cycle.
+Older appliances can waste up to 37 litres per cycle, while those built after 2013 tend to use around 18 litres.
+Compare that to washing the same amount of dishes per hand in a sink which can waste up to 100 litres of water.
 Yes, manual washing isn’t quite the water-saving alternative it’s made out to be.

-But water is only one factor of course.
+Water is only one factor of course.
 Dishwashers use energy and here the same rule applies: more energy-efficient models will use less energy.
 The average appliance uses 1800 watts of electricity.
-That’s about the same as an oil-filled radiator.
+That’s about the same as an oil-filled heater.
 Say you’re running a machine that uses 1800 watts of electricity for a normal load and your current electricity rate is $0.13 per unity, you’d pay $0.234 per load and around $7 per month if you use the appliance every day.

 The appliances tend to work with water that’s heated to around 50°C. You wouldn’t normally wash your dishes in the sink at such a high temperature.
 That’s why dishwashers tend to clean dishes more effectively as long as you maintain them well and clean their filters regularly.

 There are a couple of things you can do to make the dishwashing process even more energy and cost-friendly.

 - Buy an energy-efficient model.
 If you’re in the market for an upgrade or it’s your first time buying a dishwasher, go for an energy-efficient model.
 Many providers label their appliances with energy ratings.
 So watch out for them.

 - Load the dishwasher fully.
 You’ll want to make sure that the dishwasher is always fully loaded before switching it on.
 In this way, you’ll be running fewer loads per week and waste less energy and water.